Tales from the Gallery : The First Image : Ventricle

 ‘You are a customer, are you not?‘ it enquired, cringing back the black lips, revealing a gold crown and sharp rear incisors.

-I didn’t know, of course, what on earth the little fiend was going on about, but I found the whole thing very intriguing and decided to play along.
+I didn‘t know, of course, what on earth the little fiend was going on about, but I found the whole thing very intriguing, if a bit unsettling, and decided to play along.

 ‘It‘s possible‘ I said, doing my best hard-to-get act, ‘If it‘s worth it.‘

-‘And what would be worth your while?’ it asked, leaning forward, tail whisking from side to side in anticipation.
+‘And what would be worth your while?‘ it asked, leaning forward on all fours, tail whisking from side to side.

-‘Depends on what you have to offer and on the recompense.’
+‘Depends on what you have to offer and on what terms.‘

 ‘Ahh!
 A tough customer!
 We don‘t get them too often‘ it chuckled, then added persuasively: ‘But I‘m sure that we can reach an arrangement that agrees with all concerned parties.
 What kind of stomach do you have and what would satisfy it?‘ It could barely pronounce the last for laughter and collapsed into a hissing fit.